Medicare levy surcharge – don’t get caught out!

 • It kicks in when your taxable income for MLS purposes is over the minimum threshold and you don't have hospital cover.

-• There are a tonne of cheap hospital policies that exempt you from the MLS.
+• There are lots of cheap hospital policies that exempt you from the MLS.

 What is the Medicare levy surcharge?